UAE and Britain powering ahead to green energy targets

 A 2018 UN report revealed that global investment in renewable energy and green technology processes surpassed $200 billion in 2017; $2.9 trillion has been invested in sources like solar and wind power since 2004.

-In the UK, academia and research centres work closely with greentech companies to develop and commercialise innovative technologies to meet global demand.
+In the UK, academia and research centers work closely with greentech companies to develop and commercialize innovative technologies to meet global demand.
 As the government continues to invest in the sector, Britain has inked hundreds of patents for leading environmental solutions.

 UK greentech startups